Brandon Crawford Player Props: Giants vs. Marlins

 Brandon Crawford At The Plate

-- Crawford is batting .186 with a double, two home runs and six walks.
+- Crawford has a double, two home runs and six walks while batting .170.

-- In five of 12 games this season (41.7%), Crawford has reached base via hit, and that includes multiple hits twice.
+- In five of 13 games this season (38.5%), Crawford has reached via hit, and that includes multiple hits twice.

-- He has homered in two of 12 games played this year, and in 4.1% of his plate appearances.
+- He has homered in two of 13 games played this season, and in 3.8% of his plate appearances.

-- Crawford has driven in a run in three games this year (25.0%), including two games with multiple runs batted in.
+- Crawford has driven in a run in three games this season (23.1%), including two games with multiple runs batted in.

 - He has scored a run in two games this season, and had multiple runs in one of those games.